 When Lithuania re-established its independence on 11 March 1990, it was the cue for clubs such as Žalgiris, FK Atlantas and ASSM Inkaras to withdraw from the Soviet setup following a request by the Lithuanian sports authorities.
 A Lithuanian championship promptly started in 1991.
 A Baltic Football Championship was also launched in 1990, involving sides from Lithuania, Latvia, Estonia and the Kaliningrad enclave of the USSR.

 The national team of the newly independent Lithuania made their debut in a 2-2 draw with Georgia in Tbilisi on 27 May 1990.
 A bold line was then drawn under the country's international isolation as the Lithuanian Football Federation (Lietuvos Futbolo Federacija or LFF) was readmitted to FIFA on 9 December 1991.
-As a result, the national team, under Algimantas Liubinskas, played in 1994 FIFA World Cup qualifying, winning their first points with a 2-2 draw against Northern Ireland in Belfast on 28 April 1992.
+As a result, the national side, under Algimantas Liubinskas, played in 1994 FIFA World Cup qualifying, picking up their first points with a 2-2 draw with Northern Ireland in Belfast on 28 April 1992.
 The first victory came against Latvia in Riga on 12 August 1992.
 Players such as Janonis, Narbekovas and Valdas Ivanauskas went west to ply their trade in the Austrian Bundesliga.

 The LFF became a fully fledged member of the European football family at the 1992 UEFA Congress in Gothenburg.
-Since then, it has worked hard to develop the country's football infrastructure with the aim of improving performances at both club and national-team level.
-One day, perhaps, this approach will be rewarded with a place in the final round of a major championship.
+Since then, it has worked hard to develop the country's soccer infrastructure with the aim of improving performances at club and national-team levels.

 Date of birth: 3 October 1949